Curcumin vs Turmeric - What’s the Difference?

 Turmeric vs. Curcumin: What’s the Difference?

 The easiest way to know the difference between turmeric vs. curcumin is to think of turmeric as the source of curcumin.
-One of three bioactive compounds, curcumin is a strong antioxidant and therapeutic anti-inflammatory† with a number of health benefits.
+Being one of three bioactive compounds, curcumin is a strong antioxidant and therapeutic anti-inflammatory† with a number of incredible health benefits.

 Turmeric in Ancient Indian Ayurvedic Holistic Medicine